Debug DLLs in Visual Studio (C#, C++, Visual Basic, F#)

 Debug a DLL

 You can't run a DLL directly.
 It must be called by an app, usually an .exe file.
-For more information, see Create and manage Visual C++ projects.
+For more information, see Visual Studio projects - C++.

 To debug a DLL, you can start debugging from the calling app, or debug from the DLL project by specifying its calling app.
 You can also use the debugger Immediate window to evaluate DLL functions or methods at design time, without using a calling app.